 Total Payroll Costs

-This section is relatively straightforward: all you’ll need to do is add lines 1, 4, 6, 7, 8, and 9 together to arrive at the total amount you’ve spent toward qualifying payroll costs during the duration of your loan.
+For this section, add lines 1, 4, 6, 7, 8, and 9 together to arrive at the total amount you’ve spent toward qualifying payroll costs during the duration of your loan.

 How to Calculate Your FTE

-This section addresses any reductions in staff or working hours that may have arisen during the covered period of your PPP loan.
+The, Full-Time Equivalency (FTE) Reduction Calculation, section addresses any reductions in staff or working hours that may have arisen during the covered period of your PPP loan.
 You can skip lines 11–13 if you satisfy these three conditions: